-Subclinical myoglobinemia, myoglobinuria, and elevation in serum CK are common following physical exertion.
+Subclinical myoglobinemia, myoglobinuria, and elevation in serum creatine kinase (CK) are common following physical exertion.
 As an example, myoglobinemia was found in 25 of 44 participants (57 percent) in an ultra-marathon race of 99 kilometers .
 The serum CK rose 16-fold from pre-race levels to a mean of 2060 international units/L. Myoglobin was detected in the urine of five individuals, but acute kidney injury did not occur.
 In a second study, 39 percent of 337 military recruits developed myoglobinemia during the first six days of basic training, but none had pigmenturia or reported muscle symptoms .

-Massive rhabdomyolysis may arise with marked physical exertion, particularly when one of more of the following risk factors is present:
+Rhabdomyolysis may arise with marked physical exertion, particularly when one of more of the following risk factors is present:

-Rhabdomyolysis can also occur in trained individuals following physical exertion in the absence of these risk factors [22,33].
+Rhabdomyolysis can also occur in trained individuals following physical exertion in the absence of these risk factors [22,32].

-In addition, pathologic hyperkinetic states can lead to rhabdomyolysis in individuals with normal muscles [3,34].
+In addition, pathologic hyperkinetic states can lead to rhabdomyolysis in individuals with normal muscles [3,33].
 Examples include:

 Metabolic myopathies — Rhabdomyolysis may develop in patients with abnormal muscle, such as individuals with inherited disorders of glycogenolysis, glycolysis, or lipid metabolism (table 2).
 These disorders are discussed in detail separately.
-(See "Causes of metabolic myopathies" and "Overview of inherited disorders of glucose and glycogen metabolism".)
+(See "Metabolic myopathies caused by disorders of lipid and purine metabolism" and "Overview of inherited disorders of glucose and glycogen metabolism".)